 Fats and oils are typically one of the first items to disappear off grocery store shelves in an emergency.
 They’re great items to stock your pantry with because they add flavor and essential fat that will both give you energy and help you stay full.

 My favorite oils are homemade butter, which we make all throughout the summer and store in the freezer, plus olive oil, lard, and coconut oil stored in large gallon buckets.
-Other options are vegetable oils like avocado oil.
+Avocado oil is another healthy oil option.

 Sweeteners